akandeseun/weird-entry-lara/README.md

 ## Contributing

-Thank you for considering contributing to the Weird Entry project!
+Thank you for considering contributing to the LaraCommerce project!
 Please feel free to create a pull request.

 ## License